 Problems with ejaculation

 You may find ejaculation uncomfortable and notice that you produce less semen during and after treatment.
-You may have a ‘dry orgasm’, where you feel the sensation of orgasm but don’t ejaculate.
-This may feel different to the orgasms you’re used to.
+You may also have a ‘dry orgasm’, where you feel the sensation of orgasm but don’t ejaculate.
+This may feel different to the orgasms you’re used to and some men find this difficult to come to terms with.

 Skin irritation and hair loss